kimsungmin2/kimsungmin2/README.md

 I'm a backend developer specializing in Node.js, TypeScript, and JavaScript, focused on optimization.

 I am currently developing a game server using Node.js.
 My ultimate goal is to manage everything from planning to deployment.
 The stacks I am proficient in are NestJS and Express.
-Although I am not an expert yet, I am diligently studying React and React Native.
+Although I am not an expert yet, I am diligently studying Unity.

 ## 🚀 Technologies & Tools